 1. A- I thought this question was pretty hard

-2. B- This one had hard vocabulary
+2. B- This one had hard vocabulary1.
+A- I thought this question was pretty hard

 3. C pretty easy